EclipseGc/Panels-7/README.txt

-To utilize this profile, simply provide a drush_make stub file with the following content:
+;To utilize this profile, simply provide a drush_make stub file with the following content:

 api = 2
 core = "7.x"